4.42 Should Christians be opposed to the death penalty?

 In Jesus’ approach to life, love and forgiveness are paramount.
 There are many ways beside the death penalty to prevent someone from committing more crimes.
-The death penalty is only permissible if there is no other way to protect society from the criminal.
+Therefore pope Francis has declared that the death penalty is inadmissible, and that the Church works for its abolition worldwide.

 > Read more in the book

 The punishment imposed must be proportionate to the gravity of the offense.
 Given the possibilities which the State now has for effectively preventing crime by rendering one who has committed an offense incapable of doing harm, the cases in which the execution of the offender is an absolute necessity “are very rare, if not practically non-existent.”
 (Evangelium Vitae).
 When non-lethal means are sufficient, authority should limit itself to such means because they better correspond to the concrete conditions of the common good, are more in conformity with the dignity of the human person, and do not remove definitively from the guilty party the possibility of reforming himself.
 [CCCC 469]

 Why is the Church opposed to capital punishment?

 The Church is committed to opposing the death penalty because it is “both cruel and unnecessary” (Pope John Paul II, St. Louis, January 27, 1999).